JSBSim-Team/jsbsim/joss_paper/paper.md

 # Use Cases and Research Applications

 JSBSim is used across a broad range of aerospace applications, including flight control development, UAV research, aircraft design studies, and simulation-based testing.

-[Add more here]
+It's use in academic and industry research has resulted in over 1000 citations as per Google Scholar, and it has been integrated into several popular flight simulators and research platforms.

+Examples of use cases include:

+- Modeling flight dynamics within a full-featured flight simulator, such as FlightGear, MIXR (formerly known as OpenEaagles), the Outerra world simulator, or Epic Games’ Unreal Engine 5.

+- Reinforcement learning research, where JSBSim is used as the environment in which an agent learns to control an aircraft.
+One example being it's use in the [DARPA Virtual Air Combat Competition](https://www.darpa.mil/news/2019/virtual-air-combat-competition).

+- SITL (Software In The Loop) Drone autopilot testing:  [ArduPilot](https://ardupilot.org/dev/docs/sitl-with-jsbsim.html), [PX4 Autopilot](https://docs.px4.io/main/en/sim_jsbsim/), [Paparazzi](https://wiki.paparazziuav.org/wiki/Simulation)

+- [additional examples here, look at some of the Google Scholar citations for different/interesting use cases]

 # Implementation and Engineering Practices